Quantum Algorithm for the Fixed-Radius Neighbor Search: Quantum FRANS algorithm

 The protocols described in Sec.~\ref{sec:IVB} and Sec.~\ref{sec:IVC} have to be repeated until we measure the state $|0\rangle_{a_0}$ on the ancilla qubit.
 When this happens, supposing an error-free quantum hardware, the system has collapsed to the target state, an uniform superposition of the $M$ solutions.

 We propose to use the Bayes rule to estimate the value $M$ representing the number of solution states.
-We treat $M$ as a random variable and assume a Poisson prior probability distribution
+We treat $M$ as a random variable and assume, under the hypothesis $N \gg M$, a Poisson prior probability distribution